 Paxton Petty is a Mad Bomber who plants mines in public places to enjoy watching people be blown apart.
 During the Korean War, he planted mines in the local children's playgrounds to eliminate potential Child Soldiers, for which he went to a military prison.
 After getting out he starts to plant more mines around San Francisco to kill as many random civilians as possible, including in elementary school yards.
 He traps Hauser on one of the mines, but modifies the bomb such that the bomb disposal professional would inevitably die during the dismantling procedure no matter what they did.

-All My Children, a cut above the typical Soap Opera villain.
+All My Children: Michael Cambias is a cut above the typical Soap Opera villain.
 Coming to Pine Valley with a goal of taking over all the major corporations based there, he used spies and a seduction of Kendall (using an alias), exploiting her hatred of Erica Kane, with a goal of stealing top-secret formulas and documents.
 One of his spies, Lena, is also his lover, with orders to seduce Erica's daughter, Bianca; Lena winds up falling for her, but is forced to continue working for Michael due to threats against her mother.
 Kendall, meanwhile, finds out about the affair between him and Lena, deciding to become a double agent; when Michael catches her in his office, he attempts to rape her, but Erica stops him.
 After double-crossing him by pretending to leave her company, Michael tries to rape Erica, but Kendall returns the favor in stopping him.
 When he's thwarted from that, he goes and rapes Bianca—getting back at all three women in one fell swoop, as Bianca is simultaneously Kendall's sister, Erica's daughter, and Lena's girlfriend.

 The Devil itself is called up in a failed exorcism and possesses an innocent young nun, driving her to uninhibited and lewd behavior as a start.
 The Devil begins murdering other inmates and sowing the seeds of chaos around the Briarcliff Asylum, solely For the Evulz.
 When it learns that the resident doctor is really a Nazi war criminal escapee, it's actually excited and murders a concentration camp survivor who might expose him.
 The Devil later confronts the Monsignor about his rather un-priestly ambition and to top it off, rapes him despite his vows of celibacy, solely to debase him.